What you can take to Council's resource recovery centres

 • Must be clean, free from paint and glue

-• Maximum of 5 cubic metres for free recycling, loads over this volume attract fees and charges)
+• Volumes over 5 cubic metres attract fees and charges

 Find out more about disposing of household hazardous waste.

 It is important to delete data from your electronic devices such as mobile phones, computers, tablets and laptops before disposing of them to help prevent theft of your personal information (known as identity theft).
-Visit the MobileMuster website for tips on deleting data from mobile phones and the TechCollect website for deleting data from computers and other devices.
+Visit MobileMuster for tips on deleting data from mobile phones and TechCollect for deleting data from computers and other devices.

 Items accepted for donation to Council's Treasure Troves

 Council’s Treasure Troves prepare all reusable, donated items for sale.
 Proceeds go to the Endeavour Foundation to support people with a disability.
-Resource recovery centre staff may refuse to accept items for donation that are not considered saleable.
+Resource recovery centre staff may decline items for donation that are not considered saleable.

-Advise staff at the weighbridge and the recycling area if your load includes the following items for donation.
+Advise staff at the gatehouse and the recycling area if your load includes the following items for donation.

 Donatable items